Mustapha90/metrics-backend/implementation_details.md

 While the current setup with materialized views in TimescaleDB efficiently handles aggregations, managing changes to these views can become complex, especially as the application evolves and new requirements emerge.

 **Proposed Solution**:
-Integrate the [Scenic](https://github.com/scenic-views/scenic) gem to manage database views.
+Integrate the timescaledb gem [Scenic](https://github.com/scenic-views/scenic) gem to manage database views with ease.
+I aleady reached out to the team of timescaledb gem and they provided a guide on how to do it here: [timescaledb + scenic](https://github.com/jonatas/timescaledb/issues/65)

 **Benefits**:
 1. **Versioning**: Scenic allows versioning of views, making it easier to track changes over time and rollback if necessary.